 Best Places to Live if You Love Poker: Las Vegas

 Ok, we know, Las Vegas is a no brainer.
 First, Sin City has the greatest density of poker rooms in the country.
-Before 2020 at least, Vegas had no fewer than 25 cardrooms with ten or more tables within a ten-mile radius.
-Admittedly, several Las Vegas poker rooms have already shut down this year, and certainly, more will follow in the coming months.
-Nonetheless, nowhere else in the country even begins to rival the plethora of poker opportunities offered by Las Vegas.
+Vegas has no fewer than 20 cardrooms with six or more tables within a ten-mile radius.
+Nowhere else in the country even begins to rival the plethora of poker opportunities offered by Las Vegas.
 If you are contemplating becoming a poker pro, Las Vegas is one of the few places you should consider making your home.

 If Las Vegas is too hot and dry for you, you might consider Southern California instead.
 Southern California is definitely another one of the best places to live if you love poker.

-While Southern California does not quite boast the 25 cardrooms of Las Vegas, you will find no fewer than 15 sizable poker rooms between Los Angeles and San Diego.
+While Southern California does not quite boast the 20+ cardrooms of Las Vegas, you will find no fewer than 12 sizable poker rooms between Los Angeles and San Diego.
 If you settle down somewhere in between the two cities, say, San Clemente, you will be within an hour and a half of some of the biggest and most famous poker rooms in the world.
 Here you will find the Bicycle (185 tables), the Gardens Casino (110 tables), and the Commerce (210 tables).
 Even Vegas does not offer poker rooms this large.
+Both cash poker and tournaments abound in California, and that is just in the rooms that report their numbers!
+The Bicycle alone has at least four tournaments every day of the week.

 Beyond poker, Southern California offers idyllic weather, incredible beaches, and world-class attractions.
 If you’re looking for endless summer and you love poker, Southern California is the place to live.The United States has so many great poker rooms that picking the best places to live and play may seem daunting.Click To Tweet

 This one may surprise you.
 Ten years ago Maryland residents had to drive up to Atlantic City to feed their poker jones.
-Today, the state boasts two of the best poker rooms in the mid-atlantic: Maryland Live! and MGM National Harbor.
+Today, the state boasts two of the best poker rooms in the Mid-Atlantic: Maryland Live! and MGM National Harbor.
 There are two more large poker rooms in Baltimore and Charlestown Maryland.
 If you’re willing to travel a short distance, the rooms of Philadelphia, Delaware, and Atlantic City are close by.
 That’s over 10 solid poker rooms, including the Parx and the Borgata within striking distance of Baltimore.
+The Mid-Atlantic is one of the few regions that has continued to embrace tournament poker at a moderate rake.
+Additionally, there is a variety of tournament action in the region.
+October 2022 sees our favorite, a tag-team switch tournament coming to Maryland Live!

 Maryland also offers one of the highest densities of professional players on the East Coast.
 If you are interested in rubbing elbows with pros like Christian Harder, Phil Galfond, or Vanessa Selbst, Maryland Live! is a good place to find them.